Respecting Boundaries: Theoretical Equivalence and Structure Beyond Dynamics: Views on Theory Structure

-While the utilization of the standard semantic view is not as obvious in Knox, it is clear that something like this is being supposed in her identifying the theory of GR with the empirical content contained within the Einstein-Hilbert action.
-Recall that in her argument it is the local equivalence of the two actions that cements the case for empirical equivalence, which really is just the statement that both theories share the dynamical content when the actions are varied per standard variational principles.
+While the utilization of the standard semantic view is not as obvious in Knox,\footnote{Knox does not explicitly construct KPMs and DPMs of GR and TPG respectively; however, she does discuss KPMs and DPMs of Newtonian gravity and Newton-Cartan theory in fairly straightforward semantic terms \parencite[\S1]{Knox2011-KNONTA}.} it is clear that something like this is being supposed in her identifying the theory of GR with the empirical content contained within the Einstein-Hilbert action.
+Recall that in her argument it is the local equivalence of the two actions that cements the case for empirical equivalence, which really is just the statement that both theories share the same dynamical content when the actions are varied per standard variational principles.
 In identifying the Einstein-Hilbert action as capturing GR's content and adjudicating the empirical equivalence of GR and TPG based on the dynamical equivalence of these actions, there is a naturally consistency with the standard semantic expression of GR in the philosophical literature.

+In more detail: in the above-introduced model-based language \parencite{Pooley2013-POOSAR, Pooley2015-POOBID}, GR is usually given by KPMs of the form $\left<M, g_{\mu\nu}, \Phi\right>$, where (again) $M$ is a smooth, four dimensional differentiable manifold, $g_{\mu\nu}$ is the metric tensor field on $M$, and $\Phi$ represents the matter fields of the theory.
+The DPMs of GR are the subset of the KPMs that obey the Einstein equation, which is given by